GC / LC — MS High resolution

 Peak picking in the chromatogram

-The result of all the selected peaks are stored in the browser, allowing to safely reload the page and continue working from the current selection.
-Each peak consist of a retention time, the retention time when it begins, the retention time when it ends, the integral between these values, the relative integral and the calculated monoisotopic mass.
-Each peak also have a zoom action, that allows to easily visualize the peak region.
-This peaks in the plot also have a red rectangle that indicates their position and a green line that joins the beginning and the ending points of the peak.
+The results of all selected peaks are stored in the browser, allowing you to safely reload the page and continue working from the current selection.
+Each peak consists of a retention time, the retention time when it begins, the retention time when it ends, the integral between these values, the relative integral, and the calculated monoisotopic mass.
+Each peak also has a zoom action that allows you to easily visualize the peak region.
+These peaks in the plot also have a red rectangle indicating their position and a green line joining the beginning and ending points of the peak.

 Automatic peak picking

-The automatic peak picking task is done using some parameters that allows to filter and improve the results.
-This peak picking is based on the analysis of the first and second derivative of the chromatogram, therefore the beginning of the peak is where there’s an inflection point.
+The automatic peak picking is performed using parameters that filter and improve the results.
+This peak picking is based on the analysis of the first and second derivatives of the chromatogram; therefore, the beginning of the peak is where there is an inflection point.
 The parameters are the following:

 - Minimal relative height: the minimal ratio between the height of the current peak and the highest peak.